 Higuchi-KU Endowment Research Achievement Awards

 The Higuchi-KU Endowment Research Achievement Awards are KU’s highest award for faculty accomplishments in research, scholarship and creative activity.
-In 1981, Regents Distinguished Professor of Chemistry and Pharmacy Takeru Higuchi, his wife, Mrs. Aya Higuchi, and KU Endowment established the Research Achievement Award program.
-Designed to recognize significant research achievement conducted at the University of Kansas or another Regents institution, these awards were first presented in the fall of 1982.
+In 1981, Regents Distinguished Professor of Chemistry and Pharmacy Takeru Higuchi, his wife, Mrs. Aya Higuchi, and KU Endowment established the award program, which is designed to recognize significant research achievement conducted at the University of Kansas or another Regents institution.
+These awards were first presented in the fall of 1982.

-Each award of $10,000 — on deposit with KU Endowment — may be expended over five years in support of research activities, such as research materials, summer salary, fellowship matching funds, equipment, research assistants or any other purpose consonant with the advancement of the individual's research program.
+Each award of $10,000 — on deposit with KU Endowment — may be expended over five years in support of research activities, such as research materials, summer salary, fellowship matching funds, equipment, research assistants or any other purpose that advances the individual's research program.

 Contact